 During the Second Trimester – Partway through the second trimester your cardiac output is up 30-40% above pre-pregnancy levels.
 So what does this mean?
 More blood = More oxygen to the muscles = More endurance.
 Does that mean go run a marathon?
 No, but it does mean during the second trimester you might be able to do more.
 Although you should never get to the point of exhaustion or fatigue.

 During the Third Trimester – Relaxin, the hormone that let’s your pelvis and rib cage expand to fit your baby, has also created loose joint stability.
 This creates more flexibility, but it also creates an environment for injury if you are not careful.
 All the postural changes are probably altering your sense of balance.
 You tend to “waddle” as you walk.
 This is because your gait (the way you move) is changing to adapt to the extra 20-35 lbs.

-In my Prenatal & Postnatal Fitness Certification we chat about marathons during pregnancy, elite runners benefits and faster running times postpartum, case studies, safe practices and more!
+In my Prenatal & Postnatal Fitness Course we chat about marathons during pregnancy, elite runners benefits and faster running times postpartum, case studies, safe practices and more!
 If you are interested in learning more check out the Prenatal & Postnatal Fitness Specialist!